mendix/docs-site-test/content/en/docs/howto8/mobile/hybrid-mobile/push-notifications/testing-the-implementation.md

 ---
 title: "Test the Push Notifications Implementation"
-url: /howto8/mobile/testing-the-implementation
+url: /howto8/mobile/testing-the-implementation/
 parent: "push-notifications"
-menu_order: 60
+weight: 60
 tags: ["mobile", "push notification"]
 ---

 ## 1 Introduction

-Once you finish implementing the steps described in [How to Implement Push Notifications](implementation-guide), you need to test whether your push notifications work correctly.
+Once you finish implementing the steps described in [How to Implement Push Notifications](/howto8/mobile/implementation-guide/), you need to test whether your push notifications work correctly.

 ## 2 Prerequisites